Chronicle20/atlas-transports/README.md

 - Manages repeatable transportation schedules across maps
 - Supports shared-vessel back-and-forth simulation
 - Exposes real-time route state via REST API
-- Precomputes and exposes a daily schedule per route
+- Precomputes and exposes a schedule per route that works irrespective of the day
 - Uses local server time for all scheduling logic
-- All routes share a default schedule alignment, starting at midnight (00:00) of the current day
+- All routes share a default schedule alignment, starting at midnight (00:00)

 ## Environment